Skip to main content

 P(All) / P(S)

-When a discrete hypothesis state is included, this reports the ratio between the probability of that state given All the evidence and the current evidence subset.
+When a discrete target state (S) is included, this reports the ratio between the probability of that state given All the evidence and the current evidence subset.